jedisct1/libsodium-doc/advanced/ristretto.md

 crypto_core_ristretto255_add(fx, b, vir);
 ```

-## Element validation
+## Encoded point validation

 ```c
 int crypto_core_ristretto255_is_valid_element(const unsigned char *p);
 ```

-The `crypto_core_ristretto255_is_valid_element()` function checks that `p` is a valid ristretto255 element.
+The `crypto_core_ristretto255_is_valid_element()` function checks that `p` is a valid ristretto255 representation of a point.

 This operation only checks that `p` is in canonical form.

-Unlike the ed25519 encoding scheme, there is no need to verify that the element is on the prime-order group.
+Unlike the ed25519 encoding scheme, there is no need to verify that the point is on the prime-order group.

 The function returns `1` on success, and `0` if the checks didn't pass.

-## Random element
+## Random group element

 ```c
 int crypto_core_ristretto255_random(unsigned char *p);